-Public sector bodies are now required to post online the names and compensation paid to:
+Public sector bodies for the 2017 compensation disclosure are required to post online the names and compensation paid to:

 - all board members

-This is a requirement under the Public Sector Compensation Transparency Act, which applies to:
+This is a requirement under the Public Sector Compensation Transparency Act (0.5 MB) which applies to:

 - agencies, boards and commissions (0.1 MB) governed by the Alberta Public Agencies Governance Act